Bearsampp/modules-untouched/README.md

 # Neard Modules

-This a sub-repo of [Neard project](https://github.com/crazy-max/neard) involving all modules binaries from their original websites.<br />
+This a sub-repo of [Neard project](https://github.com/crazy-max/neard) involving mirror of all modules binaries from their original locations.<br />
 There are hosted on Github to prevent dead links.<br />
 Binaries files that are not available as archives artefacts (zip or 7z) are rebuild for Neard but original files are included too.